PappaSlask/Max-Payne-Remixed-Demo/README.md

 Don't steal my work.
 If you share it somewhere please do credit me

 Known issues: Faded crosshair.
-Will fix in futur version
+Will fix in futur version.
 Changelog:
-v0.1 - Retargeted some textures
+v0.1 - Retargeted some textures.

-v0.2 - Fixed muzzle flashes and particles, tweaked lighting and materials

-v0.3 - Removed normals from surfaces that shouldn't have
+v0.2 - Fixed muzzle flashes and particles, tweaked lighting and materials. v0.3 - Removed normals from surfaces that shouldn't have.